sebsto/amplify-ios-workshop/workshop-hugo/instructions/content/70_add_custom_gui/30_customized_ui.md

 ![xcode add packages](/images/20-30-add-packages.png)

 In the top right search bar, type `https://github.com/aws-amplify/amplify-ui-swift-authenticator`.
-For **Dependency Rules**, select **Up to Next Major Version** and type `1.0.0-dev-preview` as version.
+For **Dependency Rules**, select **Up to Next Major Version** and type `1.0.0` as version.
 Then, select **Add Package** button on the bottom right.

 ![xcode add amplify packages](/images/70-30-add-authenticator-package.png)

-Depending on the internet bandwidth and the model of your laptop, it might take a few minutes to download and verify Amplify and its dependencies.
+Depending on the internet bandwidth and the model of your laptop, it might take a few minutes to download and verify the Amplify UI component.

 ![xcode download amplify packages](/images/70-30-download-authenticator-package.png)